View by Subject:

 Schools, wholesalers, and retail outlets, please see information here.

-For examination copies or digital samples, please complete our examination copy request form.
+For examination copies, please complete our examination copy request form.

 This is a book for teachers, pre-service teachers, teacher educators, and curriculum developers who want to bring collaboration, research, critical thinking, and creativity into their classrooms.
 Performative inquiry brings drama into the classroom to deepen subject understanding as well as strengthen integrated learning between subject areas.